-THE countdown to Christmas has begun – and attached to that comes a festival of chaos and consumption.
-If you’re hoping to roll into the 2016/17 festive season feeling calm and collected, now is a good time to think about your plan of attack.
+The countdown to Christmas has officially begun!
+For many, the festive season comes attached to a feeling of chaos and consumption.
+If you’re hoping to roll into Christmas feeling calm and collected, now’s a good time to create a plan of attack.

 Even the calmest and most minimalist homes can steamroll out of control without notice if you’re not careful.
 For renters, many of whom live in tiny urban apartments around Australia and prefer a minimalist aesthetic, there are a number of ways to say ‘no thanks’ to how much holiday they haul out of storage.

 - 9 easy ‘summer vibe’ hacks for your home

 - 5 ways to reduce your eco-footprint this Christmas

 - ‘Tis the season to be kind to the environment

 A minimalist Christmas isn’t for everyone.
 You might want to downsize but feel you’re the holder of some festive legacy and want to hold onto every ornament you ever made as a kid.
 Don’t worry – we’ve all been there.
 You’ve probably spent decades joyfully amassing Christmas paraphernalia, but it’s likely that your decor has been hogging storage space in plastic tubs for the last 11 months.

 It’s a good idea to consider your aim for the month of December before any attempt at decluttering or living a minimalist holiday lifestyle.
 Are you aiming to get rid of clutter?
 Do you want to create more space around your house or just save money?
 Perhaps it’s more about finding quiet and happiness at a busy time of year.
 Here are 5 ways to reduce all types of clutter this festive season: